-(i) Deferred tax related to assets and liabilities arising from a single transaction
+(i) Deferred tax related to assets and liabilities arising from a single transaction:

-On May 7, 2021, the IASB published Deferred Tax related to Assets and Liabilities arising from a Single Transaction (Amendments to IAS 12, Income Tax) that clarify how deferred tax on transactions such as leases and decommissioning obligations is accounted for.
+In May 2021, the IASB published Deferred Tax related to Assets and Liabilities arising from a Single Transaction (Amendments to IAS 12, Income Tax) that clarify how deferred tax on transactions such as leases and decommissioning obligations is accounted for.
 The main change in these amendments is an exemption from the initial recognition exemption provided in IAS 12.
 Accordingly, the initial recognition exemption does not apply to transactions in which both deductible and taxable temporary differences arise on initial recognition that result in the recognition of equal deferred tax assets and liabilities.
-The amendments are effective for the fiscal year beginning November 1, 2023 with early adoption permitted.
-The Credit Union is in the process of assessing the impact of these amendments.
+The adoption of the amendment did not have any impact on these financial statements.

-(ii) Definition of accounting estimates
+(ii) Definition of accounting estimates:

-On February 12, 2021, the IASB published Definition of Accounting Estimates (Amendments to IAS 8, Accounting Policies, Changes in Accounting Estimates and Errors) to help entities to distinguish between accounting policies and accounting estimates.
+In February 2021, the IASB published Definition of Accounting Estimates (Amendments to IAS 8, Accounting Policies, Changes in Accounting Estimates and Errors) to help entities to distinguish between accounting policies and accounting estimates.
 The amendments introduce a new definition for accounting estimates by clarifying that they are monetary amounts in the financial statements that are subject to measurement uncertainty.
-The amendments also clarify the relationship between accounting policies and accounting estimates by specifying that a company develops an accounting estimate to achieve the objective set out by an accounting policy.
-The amendments are effective for the Credit Union's fiscal year beginning November 1, 2023 with early adoption permitted and will apply prospectively to changes in accounting estimates and changes in accounting policies occurring on or after the start of that period.
-The Credit Union is in the process of assessing the impact of these amendments.
+The amendments also clarify the relationship between accounting estimate to achieve the objective set out by an accounting policy.
+The amendments apply prospectively to changes in accounting estimates and changes in accounting policies occurring on or after adoption.

-(iii) Disclosure of accounting policies:
+(iii) Material accounting policy information: